telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 The copyright message appears only when the Web Application/Web Site uses the trial version of Telerik.Web.UI.dll:

->Thank you for using the Trial Version of Telerik UI for ASP.NET AJAX to build more powerful applications faster.
+>Thank you for using the Trial Version of Telerik® UI for ASP.NET Ajax to build more powerful applications faster.
 [Purchase the Commercial Version now](http://www.telerik.com/purchase/individual/aspnet-ajax.aspx?utm_source=trial&utm_medium=web&utm_campaign=Ajax) to get access to all product updates and the Telerik expert support.

 The Developer versions of the Telerik controls do not throw copyright messages.